Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Click 'Log Out' navbar item ensuring the user is redirected to the 'Log In' page and a developer written message is flashed confirming that the user has been logged out.

+CONTACT

+- Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
+- Load the contact page via the link in the footer and 'let us know' link on the user profile.
+- Click the location dropdown and ensure all expected options are available and able to be selected.
+- Leave the location dropdown blank and ensure a warning is triggered when the 'Send Message' button is clicked.
+- Check other required form fields trigger a warning when the 'Send message' button is clicked but an input is left empty.
+- Complete the form as expected and click cancel to ensure the page reloads - cross check with 'messages' collection in database to make sure the message has not sent.
+- Complete the form as expected and click 'Send message' to ensure the page reloads and a developer written message is flashed confirming the message has been sent - cross check with 'messages' collection in database to make sure the message was succesfully sent.

 MY PROFILE - *USER*

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.